 "wet, soft, spongy ground with soil chiefly composed of decaying vegetable matter," c.
-1500, from Gaelic and Irish bogach "bog," from adjective bog "soft, moist," from Proto-Celtic *buggo- "flexible," from PIE root *bheug- "to bend."
-Bog-trotter applied to the wild Irish from 1670s.
+1500, from Gaelic and Irish bogach "bog," from adjective bog "soft, moist," from Proto-Celtic *buggo- "flexible" (from PIE root *bheug- "to bend").

 A bog is characterized by vegetation, decayed and decaying, and a treacherous softness.
 A quagmire or quag is the worst kind of bog or slough; it has depths of mud, and perhaps a shaking surface.
 A slough is a place of deep mud and perhaps water, but generally no vegetation.
 [Century Dictionary]